centraloregonchess/bendchess.github.io/20_quads.md

 As well as competing in the Quads, there are two other competitions.
 Each year the winners of the Championship Quad compete to become Club Chess Champion.
+(We started Go Quads in 2024 but don't expect to have a Go Championship yet!)
 Each game and every point scored also contribute towards a Grand Prix score.
 Each Grand Prix lasts three months and allows active players to compete across Quads.

 ## Sign-Up/Opt-Out
 Please speak to Dean at club-night if you'd like to sign-up or opt-out.
 There